-- 4-19.
-The financial sector institution provides verification of companies which provide services to it and with particular care, undertakes and updates the organization's knowledge of the risks associated with service providers, subcontractors and external suppliers.
-Such verification may be possible by: - a. request for references, - b. analysis of the contractor's credibility using basic open source intelligence methods or any other authentic methods, - c. inclusion in the contract of the possibility of verifying the sobriety of all contractor's employees, - d. inclusion in the contract of the possibility of verifying the content of vehicles as well as clothing and belongings brought in and carried out by the subcontractor's employees, - e. request the presentation of their identity documents each time they enter the facility, - f. obligations of employees of companies to provide the service in compliance with the financial sector institution's policies and rules.
+The public institution verifies companies which provide services to it and, with particular care, undertakes and updates the organization's knowledge of the risks associated with service providers, subcontractors and external suppliers.
+Such verification may be possible to take place through:

+- a) request for references, - b) analysis of the contractor's credibility using basic open-source intelligence methods, - c) inclusion in the contract of the possibility of verifying the sobriety of all contractor's employees, - d) inclusion in the contract of the possibility of verifying the content of vehicles as well as clothing and belongings brought in and carried out by the subcontractor's employees, - e) request the presentation of identity documents each time they enter the facility, - f) obligations of employees of companies providing the service in compliance with the institution's policies and rules.